Sex and Death

 By the time Mozart wrote the opera, Joseph II of Austria, after having pursued a liberal regime in religion and society, was beginning to have doubts.
 Licentiousness was on the rise, and by 1785 he was revoking several of his earlier laws, quashing reforms in the interests of order.
 Don Giovanni is the conscienceless psychopath whose actions show the logical outcome of too much liberality.
 Without retribution in an afterlife, society could only continue to function on a basis of trust between individuals, and the Don was nothing more than the threat of anarchy made concrete.

 After pursuing the character to his logical conclusion, therefore, it is little wonder that the next century took a different approach.
 Don Juan next appears in Byron’s long mock-epic “satire upon abuses” in society, which came out between 1819 and 1824, possibly inspired by Shadwell’s The Libertine.
-Here, the poet presents the hero as an innocent swept up in a series of picaresque adventures, and indeed he is so unlike his legendary predecessors that one wonders why Byron felt the need to invoke the name of the famous Don art all., He is above all a young man sewing a few wild oats along the way but not single-mindedly pursuing a campaign against the values of society like his predecessors.
+Here, the poet presents the hero as an innocent swept up in a series of picaresque adventures, and indeed he is so unlike his legendary predecessors that one wonders why Byron felt the need to invoke the name of the famous Don at all.
+He is, above all, a young man sowing a few wild oats along the way but not single-mindedly pursuing a campaign against the values of society like his predecessors.

 Ironic in tone, conversational and epigrammatic, Byron’s Don Juan “is an epic of modern man, who, despite romantic longings, has reluctantly come to terms with the world as it is – and has found it amusing”.

-Spanish playwright Jose Zorrilla y Moral (1817–1893) next utilised the character in Don Juan Tenorio, and here the hero is ultimately redeemed by a noble and good-hearted woman whose love saves him from being dragged off to hell at the last moment, It is a play which is still widely performed in Mexico as part of the Todos Santos (All Saints’ Day) celebrations on 2 November, the Dia de Muertos or Day of the Dead itself.
-First performed in 1864, it was an immediate hit with Mexican audiences and now forms part of the traditional festivities every year.
-Its mixture of religiosity and entertainment chime well with the Mexican attitude to death, that is one of cheerful acceptance.
-Its theme of the conscienceless seducer also suits the machismo ethos of Mexican manhood!
+Spanish playwright Jose Zorrilla y Moral (1817–1893) next utilised the character in Don Juan Tenorio, and here the hero is ultimately redeemed by a noble and good-hearted woman whose love saves him from being dragged off to hell at the last moment.
+Still widely performed in Mexico as part of the Todos Santos (All Saints’ Day) celebrations on 2 November, the Dia de Muertos or Day of the Dead itself, it was first performed in 1864, proved an immediate hit with Mexican audiences, and now forms part of the traditional festivities every year.
+Its mixture of religiosity and entertainment chime well with the Mexican attitude to death, that is, one of cheerful acceptance.
+Its theme of the conscienceless seducer also suits the machismo ethos of Mexican manhood.
 When it was first written, the educated classes enjoyed the verse, while the less well educated were amused by the broader themes.
 These days, it is even sometimes used as a vehicle for political comment.

 Shaw’s line was that man was no longer the victor in the battle of the sexes, that women had always been the pursuers, far more ruthless and cunning than men, and in the early years of the 20th century, empowered as their earlier sisters had never been: “when women are wronged they do not group themselves pathetically to sing ‘Protegga il giusto cielo’: they grasp formidable legal and social weapons, and retaliate.”